-Based on our current experience, we have found that high ceilings (either 9 foot or 10 foot) are less costly than vaulted ceilings.
-In addition, they make the space feel larger compared to standard 8 foot ceilings.
+Based on our current experience, we have found that high ceilings (either 9 ft or 10 ft) are less costly than vaulted ceilings.
+In addition, they make the space feel larger compared to standard 8 ft ceilings.

 Furthermore, we sometimes suggest adding a large skylight in a flat ceiling instead of the vaulted option, which has several added benefits of adding sunlight, giving some height variation to the ADU space, and saving money compared to vaulted or even higher ceilings.
 Skylights certainly draw the eye up and expand the space considerably.
 For what its worth, I opted for high flat ceilings and skylights instead of vaulted ceilings in my own home and would do it again!

 On the topic of lofts, I think the HGTV and tiny home trends have made lofts seem really appealing, when in reality they can be expensive, tough to access, and add less space than you think.
 I really wish they were as promising as they seem, but we have tended to guide homeowners away from ADU lofts for a few reasons:

 - Cost: The added structural components (e.g. framing of the ADU) and vaulted ceilings required to integrate a loft are going to add a five-figure expense.

 - Low Head Room: Staying within the ADU max height requirements (usually 16' for a 1-story ADU) means that the head space on the living areas below the loft can only be 7ft maximum, forcing the loft to be placed only above a bathroom or sleeping use only bedroom.